 Do you like and use the LinkedIn App?

-Because I'm frequently asked this question during the Q&A portion of iStock_000051911996Smallmy LinkedIn events, I figured it might be on your mind as well.
+Because I’m frequently asked this question during the Q&A portion of my LinkedIn events, I figured it might be on your mind as well.
 Thus, here are my thoughts on the opportunities and shortcomings of LinkedIn mobile.

 LinkedIn mobile is not just the LinkedIn App